 Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs).

 Investments in traded equity securities are valued using level one inputs.
-Investments in warrants are valued using level two inputs.

 RELATED PARTY TRANSACTIONS